 These would have been signposted to you and agreed at the point of quotation and service delivery.

 |How is this data gathered?||

-Learner data is currently exchanged via CSV file with our customer services team.
-The purpose of the CSV file is to enable our staff to upload your learners to the LMS and they can start their training.
+Learner data is currently uploaded via CSV file with our customer services team.
+The purpose of the CSV file is to enable our staff to upload your learners to the LMS so they can start their training.

-Once this upload is completed, the CSV is securely stored on our CRM system for record keeping and future amendments.
+Once this upload is completed, the CSV is securely stored on our Customer Relationship Management system for record keeping and future amendments.
 CSV files can be encrypted on customer request.

 |How does EduCare ensure consent for the data’s use has been obtained by the Data Controller?||When the customer confirms their agreement to purchase the service from EduCare, consent is agreed between the parties at this stage, as mentioned in the T&Cs.|